 Information for training providers

-The National Disability Insurance Scheme (NDIS) is transforming the way disability services are funded and delivered across Australia.
-It provides participants with choice and control over what, how, when and where their support are provided.
+National Disability Insurance Scheme (NDIS) is transforming the way disability services are funded and delivered across Australia.
+It provides participants with choice and control over what, how, when and where their supports are provided.

-In Queensland, the scheme is being rolled out from July 2016 to 2019.
+In Queensland, the scheme was rolled out from July 2016 to June 2019 and is now fully operational.

 In the NDIS consumer-driven market, training providers may see: